UW-Hydro/VIC/README.txt

 	can be omitted from global param file.
 TJB

+Fixed incorrect handling of cases when user supplies incoming longwave and shortwave radiation.

+	Files Affected:

+	initialize_atmos.c

+	Description:

+	Previously, when incoming longwave was supplied and the model was running in water balance mode, outgoing longwave was computed using air temperature in C rather than in Kelvin.
+Thus the computed net longwave was wrong.
+This has been changed to use Kelvin.
+Meanwhile, there previously was no case to handle user-supplied incoming DAILY AVERAGE shortwave.
+This has been remedied.
+Now, when daily shortwave is supplied, the model computes sub-daily shortwave using mtclim and rescales so that the daily average matches the supplied daily average (courtesy of Ingjerd Haddeland).
+TJB

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.1.0 beta r4 to VIC 4.1.0 beta r5 *****